 Babatana Rainforest Conservation Project

-Following the leadership of the Sirebe Tribe, other tribes have joined this initiative including Siporae, Vuri, Padezaka, Garasa, and Lukulombere.
+Following the leadership of Sirebe Tribe, other Babatana tribes have joined this initiative including Siporae, Vuri, Padezaka, Garasa and Lukulobere.
+Right across the Babatana lands, each forest conservation carbon project is owned and led by the Indigenous customary landowners.

 Babatana Rainforest Conservation Project is located on the southern coast of Choiseul Island, in the Solomon Islands.